wew1102/syncup/README.md

 # syncup
-A matchmaking app focused on friendship.
-Only Login & Signup UI.
+A matchmaking app focused on friendship only Login & Signup UI using Flutter.